Graduate Catalog 2024-2025

 Campus Partners Team

-The Campus Partners Team (CPT) is a collaborative multidisciplinary team operating under the auspices of the Office of the Vice President for Enrollment and Student Enhancement.
+The Campus Partners Team (CPT) is a multidisciplinary team operating under the auspices of the Office of the Vice President for Enrollment and Student Enhancement.
 The team is charged with providing a layer of support for students exhibiting behaviors that instigate concern or imminently reckless behavior.
 Additionally, the team works jointly to educate the University community on prevention strategies to disrupt the risk of threatening situations.
 Using a case management theoretical framework, the CPT assesses student behavior, links students to campus and community resources, determines reasonable interventions, determines reasonable modifications to the learning environment when appropriate, and develops and implements a coordinated standard of care plan for students.
 The Team meets weekly to review referrals from faculty, staff, and students’ demonstrative behavioral concerns.
 The CPT consists of the following offices:

 • Office of the Dean of Students